-Samsung GT-N5100 appears in benchmarks, rumored to be new Galaxy Note tabletAlex Wagner - Deputy Managing Editor, News Desk
+Samsung GT-N5100 appears in benchmarks, rumored to be new Galaxy Note tabletAlex Wagner - Editorial Director of News and Content

 Samsung has released a trio of Galaxy Note devices to date, with two smartphones and a tablet making up the current Note family.
 It looks like Samsung may have another Note on the way, though, as a device with the model number GT-N5100 has begun making the pre-announcement benchmark rounds.
 The N5100 has entries in both the GLBenchmark and NenaMark tests, and according to its entries on those sites it packs a 1280x800 display of unknown size, 1.6GHz quad-core Exynos 4412 processor (like the one in the Galaxy Note II) and Android 4.1.2.
 As Engadget notes, the presence of the term "kona3g" in one of the benchmarks suggests that the N5100 may also pack cellular connectivity.